-A unique and useful feature of the SOFIA 565 is the ability to purposely add-in a fixed Audio Latency (Sec): delay that may help overcome deficiencies of an uncertain network connection.
-Rather than allowing network latency to degrade packetized audio transmission, building-in an intentional delay of a few seconds gives the system time to reassemble the data with fewer errors, and with just those few seconds' temporal inconvenience.
+For the general-listening HTTP/Icecast Stream a unique and useful feature of the SOFIA 565 is the ability to add-in a fixed Audio Latency (Sec): delay that may help overcome deficiencies of an uncertain network connection.
+Rather than allowing network latency to degrade packet transmission, building-in an intentional delay of a few seconds gives the system time to reassemble the data with fewer errors with just a few seconds' temporal inconvenience.

-As already stated, the SOFIA 565 can accommodate as many as 10 simultaneous Web listeners.
-This number can be truncated, however, in the interest of better streaming service to fewer authorized listeners.
+Although the SOFIA 565 can accommodate as many as 10 simultaneous HTTP/Icecast Stream Web listeners, the number of listeners can be truncated in the interest of better streaming service to fewer authorized listeners.
 The Max Listeners: slider can be set between 0 and 10.